 At Darton Academy, we know that completing home learning is essential to long term academic success.
 It allows our students to extend their learning and to reinforce what has been learnt in class.
-From September 2018 we will be introducing our new home learning policy.
-Every day, your child will be expected to study for around one hour.
-Home learning will be in three 20 minute parts:
+Our home learning policy for this year will be as follows:

-- Knowledge organiser self-quizzing.
+- Knowledge Organiser self-quizzing.

 - Reading for pleasure.